ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 Check that you have the access as appropriate to either the instance of {{site.data.keyword.cos_full_notm}} you will be using or the proper [permissions](/docs/cloud-object-storage?topic=cloud-object-storage-iam-bucket-permissions) for the buckets you will be using for this tutorial.
 {: console}

-Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials) keep them handy as appropriate for your task.
+Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials), keep them handy as appropriate for your task.
 If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to use [cURL](/docs/cloud-object-storage?topic=cloud-object-storage-curl).
 {: http}

 For use of the [AWS CLI](/docs/cloud-object-storage?topic=cloud-object-storage-aws-cli) with this tutorial, you will need to have the appropriate [HMAC credentials](/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main) for your use.
-Then, start your AWS CLI session at the command prompt with `aws config` where you paste the `access_key_id` and `secret_access_key` from your credentials at the appropriate prompts.
+Then, start your AWS CLI session at the command prompt with `aws configure` where you paste the `access_key_id` and `secret_access_key` from your credentials at the appropriate prompts.
+Or, use the appropriate format for the files `~/.aws/config` and `~/.aws/credentials`.
 {: aws}

 Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials), keep them handy as appropriate for your task.
 If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started with NodeJS](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=javascript).
 {: javascript}

-Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials) keep them handy as appropriate for your task.
+Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials), keep them handy as appropriate for your task.
 If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started with Java](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=java).
 {: java}

-Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials) keep them handy as appropriate for your task.
+Once you have your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials), keep them handy as appropriate for your task.
 If this is your first time working with {{site.data.keyword.cos_full_notm}}, please review how to [get started with Python](/docs/cloud-object-storage?topic=cloud-object-storage-sdk-gs&programming_language=python).
 {: python}

 ## Create a bucket configured for public access